-School has begun again, and oh how I love all the social media posts of kiddos heading off for their first day of–“fill in the blank.”
+School has begun again.
+Oh, how I love all the social media posts of kiddos heading off for their first day of–“fill in the blank.”
 Whether it be kindergarten, elementary, or high school, they are all special “first days.”
 But nothing compares with the moments those ” littles” actually leave our homes for college, military, or other doorways into adulthood.
 There’s a special angst reserved for parents of budding adults, causing us to wonder “was I a good parent? did I do things right? did I do enough to prepare them for this??”
-I pray special prayers for those of you in this season of life.
+I pray special comfort for those of you in this season of life.

-To that end, I hope you’ll enjoy this article I wrote eight years ago as the last of our three kiddos took wings and flew out of our nest.
-Although time has passed, the feelings of letting go, embracing their dreams as yours, and principles of “passing the baton” of life remain the same…
+To that end, I hope you’ll enjoy this article I wrote in 2008 as the last of our three kiddos took wing and flew out of our nest.
+Although time has passed, the feelings of letting go, embracing their dreams as yours, and principles of “passing the baton” of life remain the same.

 THREE DEGREES OF SEPARATION: HOW A MOTHER HAS LEARNED TO LET GO.

-Long before I ever thought about passing a baton, I can recall praying that I wouldn’t “drop the baton.”
+Long before I ever thought about “passing the baton,” I can recall praying that I wouldn’t “drop the baton.”
 Translated this meant “help me pass down to my kids what they need most to know.”
-Or, in more simple terms, “don’t let me blow it as a mother!”
+Or, in more simple terms, “don’t let me screw up my kids and/or blow it as a mother!”
 Early on it was necessary to decide what elements make a “baton” worthy to pass in the first place.